NuGet/docs.microsoft.com-nuget/docs/Guides/Create-Cross-Platform-Packages.md

 The resulting solution contains two PCL projects, along with a variety of platform-specific projects:

 - The PCL named `Plugin.LoggingLibrary.Abstractions (Portable)`, defines the public interface (the API surface area) of the component, in this case the `ILoggingLibrary` interface contained in the ILoggingLibrary.cs file.
-This is where you'll define the interface to your library.
+This is where you define the interface to your library.
 - The other PCL, `Plugin.LoggingLibrary (Portable)`, contains code in CrossLoggingLibrary.cs that will locate a platform-specific implementation of the abstract interface at run time.
 You typically don't need to modify this file.
 - The platform-specific projects, such as `Plugin.LoggingLibrary.Android`, each contain contain a native implementation of the interface in their respective LoggingLibraryImplementation.cs files.
-This is where you'll build out your library's code.
+This is where you build out your library's code.

 By default, the ILoggingLibrary.cs file of the Abstractions project contains an interface definition, but no methods.
 For the purposes of this walkthrough, add a `Log` method as follows: